-Hand gestures allow users take action in mixed reality.
+Hand gestures allow users to take action in mixed reality.
 Interaction is built on gaze to target and gesture or voice to act upon whatever element has been targeted.
 Hand gestures do not provide a precise location in space, but the simplicity of putting on a HoloLens and immediately interacting with content allows users to get to work without any other accessories.

-To take actions, hand gestures use Gaze as the targeting mechanism.
+To take actions, hand gestures use head gaze as the targeting mechanism.
 The combination of Gaze and the Air tap gesture results in a gaze-and-commit interaction.
 An alternative to gaze-and-commit is point-and-commit, enabled by motion controllers.
 Apps that run on HoloLens only need to support gaze-and-commit since HoloLens does not support motion controllers.
 Apps that run on both HoloLens and immersive headsets should support both gaze-driven and pointing-driven interactions, to give users choice in what input device they use.

 The two core gestures of HoloLens

 HoloLens currently recognizes two core component gestures - Air tap and Bloom.
 These two core interactions are the lowest level of spatial input data that a developer can access.
 They form the foundation for a variety of possible user actions.